• Skip to primary navigation

 Narratives explain findings by outlining the nature and causation of pay gaps.

-Action plans outline what companies are doing to fix pay gaps.
+Action Plans outline what companies are doing to fix pay gaps.

 How EPG reporting is undertaken is crucial; without mandatory narratives and action plans, companies will not be compelled to tackle the ethnicity pay gap, despite reporting evidence of its existence.